Accessing the Device From User Space

 crw-r--r-- 1 root root 250, 0 Dec 20 22:32 /dev/my_rng_driver

-You will need to repeat that operation each time the VM reboots.
-To avoid so you can configure Alpine to automatically create the virtual file each time the VM boots by creating a file (in the VM) /etc/init.d/init-my-rng-virtual-file and placing the following in it:
+To avoid doing so, you can configure Alpine to automatically create the virtual file each time the VM boots by creating a file (in the VM) /etc/init.d/init-my-rng-virtual-file

 #!/sbin/openrc-run